Headaches and hormones: What's the connection?

 - Use an estrogen-containing skin patch during the placebo days if you're using a birth control patch.

 - Take the minipill if you're not able to take estrogen-progestin birth control pills.
-The minipill is a progestin-only birth control pill (Camila, Ortho Micronor, others) that's an alternative to oral estrogen-progestin birth control pills if you're not able to take estrogen-progestin birth control pills due to other conditions.
+The minipill is a progestin-only birth control pill (Camila, Heather, others).

 Estrogen levels rise rapidly in early pregnancy and remain high throughout pregnancy.
 Migraines often improve or even disappear during pregnancy.
 However, tension headaches usually won't improve, as they aren't affected by hormone changes.

-If you experience chronic headaches, ask your doctor about medications and therapies that can help you during pregnancy before you become pregnant.
-Many headache medications may have harmful or unknown effects on a developing baby.
-You and your doctor might want to have a thorough discussion about whether you should use medications during pregnancy.
+If you have chronic headaches, before you become pregnant, ask your doctor about medications and therapies that can help you during pregnancy.
+Many headache medications have harmful or unknown effects on a developing baby.

-After delivery, an abrupt decrease in estrogen levels — along with stress, irregular eating habits and lack of sleep — may trigger headaches again.
+After delivery, an abrupt decrease in estrogen levels — along with stress, irregular eating habits and lack of sleep — might trigger headaches again.

-Although you'll need to be cautious about which headache medications you take while you're breast-feeding, you'll likely have more options than you did during pregnancy.
-Your doctor can tell you which medications you may take while you're breast-feeding.
+Although you'll need to be cautious about which headache medications you take while breastfeeding, you'll likely have more options than you did during pregnancy.
+Your doctor can tell you which medications you can take.

 During perimenopause and menopause